michaelyatco/choredoor/ChoreDoorNextSteps.md

 Assessment: Convert the randomChoreDoorGenerator to a Switch Statement

-Task: The current logic within the `randomChoreDoorGenerator()` gets away with an `if-else` statement that has only 3 possible door combinations where the ChoreBot is hiding.
+Task: The current logic within the `randomChoreDoorGenerator()` gets away with an `if/else` statement that has only 3 possible door combinations where the ChoreBot is hiding.
 As a result, the variety suffers (ie. If the ChoreBot is assigned to `openDoor1`, then `openDoor2` is ALWAYS the beach and `openDoor3` is ALWAYS outer space).

 Use a `switch` statement, instead, to generate all 6 possible door combinations.
 This will require tweaking the current `Math` function to produce `6` possible values for `choreDoor`.

 Hint:
 ```js
 switch(expression) {
   case 0: